Sinclair Broadcast to buy Tribune Media for about $3.9 billion

 Tribune stockholders will receive $35 in cash and 0.23 share of Sinclair stock for each Tribune share.
 Sinclair will assume about $2.7 billion in debt in the deal, which is expected to close in the fourth quarter.

 J.P.
-Morgan (JPM.N) advised Sinclair while Moelis & Co (MC.N) and Guggenheim Securities advised Tribune.
+Morgan advised Sinclair while Moelis & Co and Guggenheim Securities advised Tribune.

-(Reporting by Liana Baker in San Francisco and Rishika Sadam in Bengaluru; Additional reporting by Jessica Toonkel; Editing by Leslie Adler)